University GPA Calculator

 How Washington State University Calculates GPA

 Washington State University uses a standard 4.
 0 grading scale with plus/minus grading.
-The math is simple: multiply each course's grade points by credit hours, sum them up, then divide by total credits attempted.
-Washington State University uses this to determine Dean's List eligibility, Latin honors, and probation status.
+The calculation follows the standard formula: multiply each course's grade point value by its credit hours, sum all quality points, then divide by total credits attempted.
+At Washington State University, this determines Dean's List eligibility, Latin honors, probation status, and competitive program admissions.

 Total: (3×4) + (4×3.7) + (3×3.7) + (2×3.0) = 43.900000000000006 ÷ 12 = 38.40 GPA.